zeustd/server-status-shell/README.md

 # server-status-shell
-A simple shell script to check current load and memory usage.
+A simple shell script to check current load and memory usage on a Ubuntu server.

 You can save this script to a file, for example server_status.sh, and make it executable by running the following command:
 ```